-The trigonometric functions sin, cos, tan, asin, acos, atan, sec, cosec, cotan, asec, acosec, acotan, sinh, cosh, tanh, asinh, acosh, atanh, sech, cosech, cotanh, asech, acosech and acotanh work in units of radians by default.
+The trigonometric functions sin, cos, tan, asin, acos, atan, sec, cosec, cotan, asec, acosec, acotan, sinh, cosh, tanh, asinh, acosh, atanh, sech, cosech, cotanh, asech, acosech and acotanh are available, and work in units of radians by default.
 You may specify the unit with an argument of Degrees, Gradians or Circles.
 For example, 180.sin(Degrees) is approximately 0.